scottbromander/mongodb_notes/README.md

 	{
 )
 ```
-Whats cool here is that with the ‘insert’ collection method, we save the document into a ‘potions’ collection which is dynamically created.
+Whats cool here is that with the ‘insert’ collection method, we save the document into a ‘fruits’ collection which is dynamically created.
 Meaning, this collection does not exist yet, but it will be automagically created.

 We get back a console log:
 ```javascript